sendyhalim/blog/content/posts/programming/2024-01-20-traceroute-naive-implementation-part-2-raw-ip-socket.md

 # ----------------------------------------
 cargo build && sudo RUST_BACKTRACE=1 ./target/debug/traceroute_poc_raw_socket

 ...
-The rest are the same as part 1
+The rest are the same as in part 1
 ```

 # What's next
-In the next post we will try to send multiple UDP probes and print responding router IPs.
+In the next post, we will try to send multiple UDP probes and print responding router IPs.